-A study showed that there were no increases in risk of onset cancer for users or workers involved in the production of rock wool.
+A study showed that there were no increases in risk of onset cancer for users or workers involved in the production of stone wool.

-In 2002 the International Agency for Research on Cancer (IARC) updated its previous monograph and classification of 1987, which lists the carcinogenic level of various MMMF (Man-Made Mineral Fibers), to reflect the latest research into rock wool.
-Rock wool is now classified as a Group 3 (not classifiable) material.
+In 2002 the International Agency for Research on Cancer (IARC) updated its previous monograph and classification of 1987, which lists the carcinogenic level of various MMMF (Man-Made Mineral Fibers), to reflect the latest research into stone wool.
+Stone wool is now classified as a Group 3 (not classifiable) material.

 Another important safety consideration when handling insulation is dust control.
 These recommended work practices will help you use our products in a way that minimizes transient itching of the skin.